+~ The multitude of data modalities (parametric, images, meshes, etc.) spanned by design data remains a prominent challenge in data-driven design~\cite{regenwetter2022deep, song2023multi, regenwetter2023beyond}.
+Existing inverse design tools, particularly optimization frameworks, seldom support design targets specified using complex data modalities.
+For example, interacting with design optimization tools using text prompts is practically unheard of, but may be very intuitive and desirable.
+In this paper, we demonstrate that MCD (and conventional optimization algorithms) can be enhanced with representation-learning AI models to process design requirements in a variety of multi-modal data representations.
+However, setting appropriate design constraints in multi-modal settings can be challenging.
+As we showcase in Sec.~\ref{sec:ablation}, MCD's ability to handle implicit constraints makes it more robust than conventional optimization algorithms in underconstrained multi-modal problems.

-When handling data of modalities like graphs~\cite{cai2018comprehensive}, images~\cite{faghri2017vse++}, 3D geometry~\cite{dai2018siamese}, text~\cite{devlin2018bert, cer2018universal}, and mixed modalities, a common general technique involves mapping datapoints to a vector space.
+When handling data of modalities like graphs~\cite{cai2018comprehensive}, images~\cite{faghri2017vse++}, 3D geometry~\cite{dai2018siamese}, text~\cite{devlin2018bert, cer2018universal}, and mixed modalities, a common representation-learning technique involves mapping datapoints to a vector space.
 This effectively creates a link from datapoints of the modality to datapoints in the vector space.
 Two or more modalities can then be linked by creating shared embeddings for the modalities using the same vector space.

-Shared text-image embeddings are an example of cross-modal embeddings that have garnered significant attention in recent years~\cite{rombach2022high}.
-Radford~\etal\cite{radford2021learning} propose one of the most widely used models for text-image shared embeddings called Contrastive Language-Image Pretraining (CLIP).
-CLIP trains a text embedding and image embedding model simultaneously on a dataset of text-image pairs.
-The models are rewarded for mapping matching pairs to similar embedding vectors and mapping non-matching pairs to dissimilar embedding vectors.
-In our second and third case studies, we will be leveraging pre-trained CLIP models to query counterfactuals using text prompts.
-Next, we move on to discuss our methodology.
+A prominent example of this is Contrastive Language-Image Pretraining (CLIP)~\cite{radford2021learning}, a framework in which text and images are mapped to a shared embedding space.
+CLIP models are rewarded for mapping matching pairs to similar embedding vectors and mapping non-matching pairs to dissimilar embedding vectors.
+CLIP has garnered significant attention in recent years by enabling high-performing vision-language models~\cite{rombach2022high}.
+In our experiments, we will be leveraging pre-trained CLIP models to query counterfactuals using text and image prompts.